lc-2025/accessibility-scanner/backend/README.md

 # Accessibility Scanner - Backend

-AccessiWay Coding Challenge
+AccessiWay Coding Challenge Backend application

 ## About

-Fullstack Take-Home Challenge – Accessibility Scanner
+Fullstack Take-Home Challenge – Accessibility Scanner - Backend

+A server application that provides **REST API** to access and manage the scans data stored on a **NoSQL database** cluster.

 ### Objective